 Educational Workshops / Academic Performance Monitoring / Tutoring

-Educational workshops are conducted twice monthly on Saturdays for 2 hours.
+Educational workshops are conducted monthly.
 Workshops follow a structured format involving a topical presentation and an open discussion, followed by group exercises to ensure understanding of the lesson.

 Topics covered during educational workshops include, but are not limited to: